 So, suppose you've an initial file like this one:

 And then two developers start making changes on it in parallel (which is a very good idea if you don't want them to wait on each other... :-P):

-The first developer changes some code on the first method, and the second one moves the code.
+The first developer changes some code on the first method:

 What will happen when you try to merge the changes back?